 - The duration of cleansing occurs within 2 minutes or more.

-Language cleaning rules
+Dental care: Language cleaning rules

 Mucous membranes also need to be cleaned regularly along with hard tissues and interdental spaces twice a day.
 In dentistry, special devices are used to help eliminate plaque and other contaminants.
 These include: